Tennis Clubs in Michigan (Tournaments, Leagues, Clinics & Camps)

 Career peak 1990

 Born in Ann Arbor and raised in Grosse Pointe, Krickstein played high school tennis at University Liggett School, where he set a Michigan record with 56 consecutive match wins.
-At 16 he won the USTA Boys 18s National Championship in Kalamazoo (1983) and became the youngest player ever to win an ATP singles title — records that still stand.
+At 16 he won the USTA Boys 18s National Championship in Kalamazoo (1983) and became the youngest player ever to win an ATP singles title.
+Both that record and his record as youngest to break the top 10 (age 17) still stand.

 Todd Martin